A Notion of Uniqueness for the Adversarial Bayes Classifier

-Notice that if $I$ is a connected component of $A$ and $A^C$ and $|I|<2\e$, then $I^{-\e}=\emptyset$.
-Thus the set of connected components of $A$ and $A^C$ of length strictly less than $2\e$ is contained in a degenerate set by \cref{prop:degenerate_connected_component}.
+See \cref{app:1d_necessary} for a proof.
+Next, notice that if $I$ is a connected component of $A$ or $A^C$ and $|I|<2\e$, then $I^{-\e}=\emptyset$.
+Thus the set of connected components of $A$ or $A^C$ of length strictly less than $2\e$ is contained in a degenerate set by \cref{prop:degenerate_connected_component}.